applidget/psdock3/README.md

 #### -user, -u

-User to use inside the container.
-TODO: autocreate the user in the container if it doesn't exists.
-See what kind of user we should create + chown properly thing (for example if the HOME env is set and the user is set $HOME should be owned by the user, if bind mounts as specified, should be accessible as well etc ...)
+User to use inside the container

 #### -bind-mount